TG9541/stm8ef/XY-LPWM/README.md

 The board support code in this folder was contributed by @plumbum.
 It uses the serial interface pin header for console communication and provides code for writing text to the LCD.

-The GitHub project [STM8S eForth XY-LPWM](https://github.com/TG9541/XY-LPWM) is based on the code here: it has full background task LCD and key support and it enables the original use case by freeing up the UART for a bus protocol, e.g. MODBUS or even for supporting the original (rather minimalistic) XY-LPWM protocol.
+The GitHub project [STM8S eForth XY-LPWM](https://github.com/TG9541/XY-LPWM) is based on the code here.
+It provides full background task LCD and key support and it enables the original use case by freeing up the UART for a bus protocol, e.g. MODBUS or even for supporting the original (rather minimalistic) XY-LPWM protocol.
 TIM1 is used for the background task so that TIM2 can be used for PWM.

-If you order a XY-LPWM board today expect it to have a N76E003AT20 chip.
-It's still worth it since the Nuvoton chip is easy to replace with an STM8S003F3P6.
+When you order a XY-LPWM board today expect it to have a N76E003AT20 chip.
+It's still a good hacking target since the Nuvoton chip is easy to replace with an STM8S003F3P6.

 ## Hardware